GraceGu33/spring-examples/spring-database/spring-database-test/in-memory-db-test2/README.md

 >* Hibernate 4.3.6
 >* commons-dbcp 2.0.1

-* replaces Hibernate API by JPA 2.1.
+* replaces Hibernate API by JPA 2.1

+* does some refactoring.

 Using Hibernate 4, JPA 2.1 can be specified.